winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 ## Day 10 - Monitoring Station

-Another slow solve, done on day 13 in Python after spending a lot of hours searching for ideas and going in the wrong direction.
+Another slow solve, done on day 13 in Python after spending a lot of hours searching for ideas and going in the wrong direction, trying to grab all vectors, then checking if they are on the same line.
+This should work, but it didn't.
 First time not having fun at all.

 ## Day 11 - Space Police